TheQuengineer/ddsanalytics/README.md

   + `CaseStudy2-data.xlsx`

-- `report.html` The html page of the entire report of the study
-- `report.Rmd` Is the Rmarkdown version of the entire report.
+- `DDSAnalyticsReport.Rmd` Is the Rmarkdown version of the entire report.
 Contains all the code as well as a complete insights found during the research in an effort to answer the questions in the study.

 - `README.md` The codebook summarizing the purpose of the entire project and how it is organized.